baribault/matstanlib/README.md

 To ensure **matstanlib** is always available, add the above line (with a real path, of course) to your `startup.m` file.

 ## Documentation
-The [**matstanlib** wiki](https://github.com/baribault/matstanlib/wiki) offers guidance on how to use **matstanlib**, gives an overview of all **matstanlib** functions, and more.
-(The wiki is currently a work in progress!)

-**matstanlib** is also heavily internally documented.
+**matstanlib** is heavily internally documented.
 To see the most recent & complete documentation for a given function, run `help` followed by the name of a function at the MATLAB command line.
 For example:
 ```
 help extractsamples
 ```